arendsee/phylostratr/README.md

 ## Installation

-You can install from CRAN with:
+You can install from GitHub with:

 ```{r github-installation, eval=FALSE}
 library(devtools)